-Support for a Second Padel Court
+Second Padel Court Plans

 The rationale for a second court is to support the increasing popularity of the game by providing extra capacity for social or coaching sessions for beginners, as well as encouraging juniors to play.
-The detailed proposals include a coordinated reconfiguration of the existing approved padel court, together with the installation of a second padel court as shown in the images above.
+The detailed proposals include a coordinated reconfiguration of the existing padel court, together with the installation of a second padel court as shown in the images below.

 Outline proposals for a larger Clubhouse received support from 63% of members at our Annual General Meeting last November, with plans that would provide more space for a membership that has grown by nearly 70% since the current clubhouse was built in 2008.

-The latest plans shared with Wokingham Council (see images below)include a northern extension that will help support coaching and junior tennis, and a southern extension to provide more social space for the Club’s growing adult membership.
+The latest plans shared with Wokingham Council (see images below) include a northern extension that will help support coaching and junior tennis, and a southern extension to provide more social space for the Club’s growing adult membership.
 The plans would also provide space for a changing room and better storage.

 More Images of the Future Clubhouse